 The Worst and Most Common Telemarketing Scams

-Many people receive counterfeit checks in the mail, but when it is followed up with a phone call from Australia, Canada or another foreign locale, you may start to believe it.
-With this scam, the victim is often asked to deposit the check into their account, and then wire those funds to someone overseas to pay for insurance, fees, and taxes.
+Many people receive counterfeit checks in the mail, but when the check is followed up with a phone call from Australia, Canada, or another foreign locale, you may start to believe it.
+With this scam, you're often asked to deposit a check into your account and then wire those funds to someone overseas to pay for insurance, fees, or taxes.
 By the time the bank determines the check is fake, the money is gone.
-An alternative to this scam is telling victims they've won a prize, and they need to pay a fee to cover taxes or shipping and handling charges before they can get it.
+A variation on this scam is telling victims they've won a prize, and they need to pay a fee to cover taxes or shipping and handling charges before they can get it.

-International lotteries are also popular, and this scam works by telling the victim they won an international lottery.
-The scammer will call, and say you will have to pay $10 to $100 a week, but give you a "sure bet" winning lottery opportunity.
-Often the scammer WILL give out small sums, AKA "winnings," to keep the victim interested, but it doesn't come close to what they have spent.
+International lotteries are also popular with scammers, who call and try to sell you foreign lottery tickets.
+The scammer may tell you that you'll have to pay $10 to $100 a week to play but gives you a "sure bet" winning lottery opportunity.
+Often the scammer gives out small sums or "winnings" to keep you interested, but the amounts don't approach what you've spent.

 Payment Processor Scams

-With this scam, a young caller will call a senior claiming to be their grandchild or another family member who's in need of assistance.
-The scammer begs the person not to tell their parents, but they need money because they were arrested/in a car accident/gotten into trouble.
-The fake grandchild asks for a loan, usually a few hundred dollars, but it can be much more.
-The scammer usually gets information about the grandchild through social media, so it sounds legitimate.
+This scam usually involves a young caller phoning an older person and claiming to be their grandchild or another family member who's in need of assistance.
+The scammer begs the person not to tell anyone and asks for money because they were arrested, in a car accident, or in some other type of trouble.
+The requested loan is usually a few hundred dollars but may be much more.
+The scammer usually gets information about the grandchild through social media so it sounds legitimate.

-With this scam, a caller will tell the victim that they have qualified for a government grant, and then asks you questions regarding possible tax delinquencies or felony convictions.
-When you say you've never been convicted or delinquent, the scammer asks for your banking information so they can deposit the grant money into the victim's account.
-Of course, the money never shows up, and the victim loses hundreds of dollars or more before you realize there's a problem.
+With this scam, a caller tells you that you've qualified for a government grant and then asks you questions regarding possible tax delinquencies or felony convictions.
+When you say you've never been convicted or delinquent, the scammer asks for your banking information so they can deposit the grant money into your account.
+Of course, the money never shows up, and the scammer may withdraw hundreds of dollars or more before you realize there's a problem.

-A sweetheart scam occurs when the victim is contacted by someone through a dating or social networking site.
-They lure the victim with romance, and when they are sure the victim has fallen in love, they send a message that they are in trouble and need money, betting that their "love" will send the cash.
+A sweetheart scam occurs when you're contacted by someone through a dating or social networking site.
+Over time, they attempt to ply you with romantic calls and messages.
+And when they think you're falling for their spiel, they tell you they're in trouble and need money, betting that their new "love" will fork over the cash.

-This scam preys on those who are trying to get a loan but are already in poor financial standing.
-When calling to apply for the loan, the person who answers the call says the victim will receive the loan after paying a fee, which covers a security deposit and processing.
-The victim pays the fee but never gets the loan.
+This scam preys on people who are trying to get a loan but have poor credit or no credit.
+When you call to apply for the loan, the person who answers the call says you'll receive the money after you pay a fee that covers a security deposit and processing.
+The idea is that you pay the fee but never get the loan.